port-labs/port-docs/docs/platform-overview/widgets/widgets.md

 sidebar_position: 1
 ---

-# Plugins
+# Widgets

-Plugins enhance the content of your developer portal with different visualizations based on the data ingested into Port.
+Widgets enhance the content of your developer portal with different visualizations based on the data ingested into Port.

 These visualizations allow you to customize your developer portal by creating dashboards that provide insights for you and your developers.

-For more information about available plugins, click on any of the links below:
+For more information about available widgets, click on any of the links below:

 ## Documentation